Anenin41/Public-Projects/README.md

 ## Algorithms
 This folder contains all of the relevant files of the mathematical field of *Algorithms & Optimization*.
 In here, the main file of the Beamer presentation on the subject of the *Travelling Salesman Problem* can be found, my topic of choice for the final presentation of the course *Iterative Algorithms* at the University of Groningen.
 Moreover, the source files for the final report on the course of Mathematics & Environment are also present, a case study in which famous heuristic algorithms are compared in the Symmetric TSP.

+In addition to these, there is also a Python pipeline to blur and deblur images, as well as a complete project on Gradient Descent Algorithms.
+Many more are scheduled to come as well!

 ## Fluids
 This folder contains everything that is relevant to the field of *Computational Fluid Dynamics*.
 In here, a Finite-Elements simulation of the stabilized **Navier-Stokes** equation can be found, an experiment that was run under the *Finite Element Methods & Applications* course in the University of Groningen.